edoliberty/streaming-quantiles/README.md

     man grep | ./kll.py

-This will give approximate quantiles of the lines in the file where the order of lines is lexicographic.
+This will give approximate quantiles of the lines in the grep man page where the order of lines is lexicographic.